arnitkun/TicTac/README.md

 6. Clicking on a square that already has a "X" or an "O" reults in the game telling you that the square is alredy used.
 7. Once a player wins, the winning combination lights up in green on the board.
 8. The game will tell if a match is draw or if someone wins and, updates the score of the winner by one.
 9. To play again, one of the players can press the "Play Again!" button to start a fresh new game.
 Upon clicking "Play Again!" the  players are prompted with a confirmation of they want to start a new game, clicking "yes" starts a new game keeping the scores and player names unchanged while clicking "no" will cancel the initiation of a new game, returning the player to the old game.
 10. A reset button exists to restart the game, allowing for new players to play.
 This resets the playernames and therefore the scores.
 On     clicking the button, the players are prompted for confirmation, clicking "yes" resets while clicking "no" cancels the reset action.
  11. The scores remain until the browser is closed, refreshed or the reset button is pressed.
+ **12. Should the "prevent this page from creating more popups." dialog box apper with a user clicking "yes", the page would need to be  refreshed.**

  ## Game requirements: